-Melanie Tucker, Vice-Chair & Treasurer
+Melanie Tucker, Chair

 Melanie Tucker is a licensed CPA with 16 years of public accounting experience.
 She is Vice President-Finance for JE Dunn Construction Company, one of the largest construction companies in the United States.
 Melanie also serves on the Accounting Advisory Council for the Business School at the University of Colorado-Denver and participates in the mentor program for accounting degree candidates.

 Stephanie O’Connell is a young marketing professional, currently working as a Sales & Marketing leader at Google, where she works with public sector advertisers to reach their target audience and grow their organizations.
 Born and raised in Kansas City, Stephanie earned her bachelor’s degree in Psychology from Harvard University.
 Her lifelong passion for volunteering and civic involvement came from her parents, and she has volunteered with her alma maters and with various organizations in the DC area.